 After visiting a local strawberry farm in March this year, I knew I had to try to grow my own.
 I thought I had missed my chance, needing to plant in April or May but when I looked into it I still had time.
 According to my research, four plants should produce enough fruit to keep a family in strawberry heaven.

 There were a few varieties to choose from at the nursery.
 Rather than choosing all the same, I opted for a few different plants.
 I purchased a strawberry, a bubbleberry, a strasberry & a pineberry.
 A bubbleberry has hints of bubblegum as well as different berries.
 A strasberry looks like a strawberry cross raspberry & has a mild raspberry flavour.
 A pineberry has white flesh with red seeds & a pineapple tang.

-I am most proud of my peas.
-I planted 20 seeds & about 16 plants grew.
-I have been checking on them almost daily to watch their progress.
-I was excited to see the first flowers & now the first pea pods.
+Out of everything, I am most proud of my peas.
+I planted 20 seeds and about 16 plants grew.
+I’ve been checking on them almost daily to watch their progress.
+I was excited to see the first flowers and now the first pea pods.
 I’m sure it won’t be long until we have so many peas I won’t know what to do with them!